Also known as: straddle human flag, human flag negative, vertical flag transition, wall bar flag

 What is Straddle negative human flag to vertical flag?

-The Straddle negative human flag to vertical flag is a hard calisthenics transition where you lower in a straddle human flag then rotate into a vertical flag.
-It primarily targets the core, obliques and shoulder stabilizers, requiring high scapular strength, control and eccentric core tension.
+Straddle negative human flag to vertical flag is an advanced calisthenics transition that lowers from a straddle human flag into a vertical flag hold.
+It primarily targets the core, especially obliques, and shoulders.
+Difficulty: hard; use wall bars and strict tension for safety and balance.

 How to Do Straddle negative human flag to vertical flag